Battle of Gettysburg, third day cavalry battles: East Cavalry Field

 At about 11:00 a.m. on July 3, Stuart reached Cress Ridge, just north of what is now called East Cavalry Field, and signaled Lee that he was in position by ordering the firing of four guns, one in each direction of the compass.
 This was a foolish error because he also alerted Gregg to his presence.
 The brigades of McIntosh and Custer were positioned to block Stuart.
 As the Confederates approached, Gregg engaged them with an artillery duel and the superior skills of the Union horse artillerymen got the better of Stuart's guns.

-Stuart's plan had been to pin down McIntosh's and Custer's skirmishers around the Rummel farm and swing over Cress Ridge, around the left flank of the defenders, but the Federal skirmish line pushed back tenaciously; the troopers from the 5th Michigan Cavalry were armed with Spencer repeating rifles, multiplying their firepower.
+Stuart's plan had been to pin down McIntosh's and Custer's skirmishers around the Rummel farm and swing over Cress Ridge, around the left flank of the defenders, but the Federal skirmish line pushed back tenaciously; the troopers from the 5th Michigan Cavalry and two companies of the 6th Michigan Cavalry Regiment were armed with Spencer repeating rifles, multiplying their firepower.
 Stuart decided on a direct cavalry charge to break their resistance.
 He ordered an assault by the 1st Virginia Cavalry, his own old regiment, now in Fitz Lee's brigade.
 The battle started in earnest at approximately 1:00 p.m., at the same time that Col. Edward Porter Alexander's Confederate artillery barrage opened up on Cemetery Ridge.
 Fitz Lee's troopers came pouring through the farm of John Rummel, scattering the Union skirmish line.

 Gregg ordered Custer to counterattack with the 7th Michigan.
 Custer personally led the regiment, shouting "Come on, you Wolverines!".
 Waves of horsemen collided in furious fighting along the fence line on Rummel's farm.
 Seven hundred men fought at point-blank range across the fence with carbines, pistols and sabers.
 Custer's horse was shot out from under him, and he commandeered a bugler's horse.
 Eventually enough of Custer's men were amassed to break down the fence, and they caused the Virginians to retreat.
 Stuart sent in reinforcements from all three of his brigades: the 9th and 13th Virginia (Chambliss' Brigade), the 1st North Carolina and Jeff Davis Legion (Hampton's) and squadrons from the 2nd Virginia (Lee's).
 Custer's pursuit was broken, and the 7th Michigan fell back in a disorderly retreat.